beenish01/-Social-Media-Data-Analysis---Analyzing-Tesla-Related-Tweets/README.md

 UI Updates:
 The UI displays the data as soon as it is inserted into the database, further emphasizing a near real-time user experience. streamlit is used for this : streamlit run dashboard.py

-UI Updates:
-The UI displays the data as soon as it is inserted into the database, further emphasizing a near real-time user experience. streamlit is used for this : streamlit run dashboard.py

 # Dashboard